runfinch/finch-website/docs/docs/integrations/windows/devcontainers.md

 - Disable the "Mount Wayland Socker" option

-## Advanced Network Creation with Compose:
+## Working with Docker Compose Projects in Dev Containers:
 When using `docker compose`, set the `DOCKER_COMPOSE_VERSION` to a value `> 2.9.0`.

 - Using the Command Prompt: use `set DOCKER_COMPOSE_VERSION=x.x.x` for the current session